Summary Metrics and Listings that are Commonly Used to Track Study Progress

 CRFs Entered - This displays the total number of CRFs entered, regardless of their statuses.

-CRF Drafts - Applicable to studies that allow for saving forms as draft, this displays the total number of CRFs entered and saved in the draft mode.
-If you click this metric, a table is displayed below the Review Progress table.
-The table displays each CRF and allows you to view the Site, Subject, or CRF by clicking on the link and drilling into the subject record.
+CRF Drafts - Applicable to studies that allow for saving forms as drafts, this displays the total number of CRFs entered and saved in draft mode.
+A table below the Review Progress table is displayed if you click this metric.
+The table displays each CRF and allows you to view the Site, Subject, or CRF by clicking the link and drilling into the subject record.

-CRFs with Errors - CRFs that have errors or automatic queries along with error messages.
+CRFs with Errors - CRFs with errors or automatic queries and error messages.
 This is the number of CRFs that contain at least one error.
 To see a list by Site of those CRFs, click the metric.
-A CRF Errors table will be displayed below the Review Progress table; from there you can drill into the form to obtain additional information if desired.
+A CRF Errors table will be displayed below the Review Progress table; you can drill into the form to obtain additional information if you'd like.

-Missing CRFs - When visits are scheduled they are required within a subject-specific time range.
-If a given CRF is not completed within that date range it is considered “missing”.
-The number displayed in this column of the table is the total number of missing CRFs that are past the visit window.
+Missing CRFs - When scheduled visits are required to be within a subject-specific time range.
+If a given CRF is not completed within that date range, it is considered “missing.”
+The number displayed in this table column is the total number of missing CRFs past the visit window.
 This number can be clicked to produce an exportable list at the bottom of the page.
 It can also be utilized to click directly into the missing CRFs to complete them.

 Deviations - The Deviation form is defined in the Study Configuration application accessed from the Study menu.
-This metric represents the total number of Deviation forms that have been entered into the system.
+This metric represents the total number of Deviation forms entered into the system.

 3. Query Summary